 The expertise of a B-reader is essential in the evaluation of the health of asbestos victims

 A doctor certified by the National Institute of Occupational Safety and Health (NIOSH), who is proficient in the classification of X-rays of pneumoconiosis, is referred to as a B-reader.

 These dust-induced diseases are collectively known as pneumoconioses.
-Typically, a B-reader evaluates chest X-rays to see if there are any changes that point towards diseases caused by exposure to particles such as asbestos and silica.
-They follow stringent protocols that are put forth for systematic examination of X-rays in a step-by-step manner that includes recording of certain abnormalities in the chest X-ray that may be a result of inhalation of asbestos fibers.
+Typically, a B-reader evaluates chest X-rays to see if there are any changes that point toward diseases caused by exposure to particles such as asbestos and silica.
+They follow stringent protocols that are put forth for systematic examination of X-rays in a step-by-step manner that includes the recording of certain abnormalities in the chest X-ray that may be a result of inhalation of asbestos fibers.

-The NIOSH has been training doctors from the past four decades and certifying their competence in the usage of the ILO system of classification of film-based chest radiographs.
+The NIOSH has been training doctors for the past four decades and certifying their competence in the usage of the ILO system of classification of film-based chest radiographs.
 In order to be designated as B-readers, physicians have to pass through a rigorous examination offered by the NIOSH.